Riding Instructor Certification

 Certified Horsemanship Association

 A certified instructor must also complete at least 25 hours of continuing education credit every three years to keep their certification current.
 Initial certification through the CHA costs around $200 and re-certification is $75.
-Yearly memberships are $55.
+Yearly memberships are $60 and lifetime memberships cost $750.

 Professional Association of Therapeutic Horsemanship International